MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netpowersettingsgetenabledwakepatterns.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-Retrieves the wake-on-LAN (WOL) patterns that a network adapter supports.
+Retrieves flags representing the types of wake patterns that a network adapter supports.

 Syntax
 ------